anzuman-ara389/trashwheel_prediction/Concept_Check.md

 most recent 20% of the timeline as the test set.
 This mirrors a real prediction scenario, where the goal is to forecast future months instead of randomly shuffled data.

-The lag features I created (such as the previous month’s trash weight) only use information that would have actually been available at prediction time, so they do not leak any future values into the model.
+The lag features I created (such as the previous months trash weight) only use information that would have actually been available at prediction time, so they do not leak any future values into the model.